ARMAANSIDDIQUI/phishshieldai/README.md

-# PhishShield AI - Advanced Cybersecurity Protection
+# TrustNet Cybercop - Advanced Cybersecurity Protection

 A modern, AI-powered cybersecurity application that protects users from phishing attacks and online threats through real-time detection and intelligent analysis.